Dr Michael A. Fraser

 From Sept 2005-March 2007 I contributed to Oxford University's ICT Strategy Programme as Technical Secretary and a leader of the work task charged with developing scenarios sketching out the near-future benefits of ICT for day to day working in the University.

-I have a BA (Hons) and PhD in theology from the University of Durham and I am a member of the Faculty of Theology in Oxford.
+I have a BA (Hons) and PhD in theology from the University of Durham.

-My current interests include: institutional ICT structures for supporting research, including the development of virtual research environments and institutional repositories; full economic costing of ICT services and ensuring sustainable ICT infrastructure within institutions; institutional support for Open Source Software in the UK.
-I still maintain a passing interest in humanities computing.
+My current IT interests include: models for the delivery of IT services within research-intensive universities; institutional ICT structures for supporting research, including the development of virtual research environments and development of services to support research data management; full economic costing of ICT services and ensuring sustainable ICT services within institutions.
+I still maintain a passing interest in digital humanities (formerly known as humanities computing).
+Outside IT my research interests include nineteenth century Oxford and the Isle of Man.

 Professional service